-Bubble Watch: Who has championship week work to do?
+Bubble Watch: Who has Championship Week work to do?

 Furman (22-7, NET: 41, Q1: 1-5, Q2: 3-1, Q3+Q4 Losses: 1)

-Furman’s loss to UNC-Greensboro in the SoCon semifinals all but ended its hopes for an at-large bid.
-The Paladins do have a great win over Villanova on the résumé, but faces the same problems as Belmont.
+Furman’s loss to UNC-Greensboro in the SoCon semifinals all but dashed its hopes for an at-large bid.
+The Paladins do have a great win over Villanova on the résumé, but face the same problems as Belmont.
 What’s more, if the committee does opt for a mid-major that fell short in its conference tournament, UNC-Greensboro and Belmont are almost surely ahead of Furman in the pecking order.

 Lipscomb (23-7, NET: 48, Q1: 2-4, Q2: 1-2, Q3+Q4: 1)